josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 | 100     | 869.33  | 1587.8  | 3562.0  |
 | 200     | 1983.95 | 3258.23 | 8347.38 |

-It's worth noting that the PostgreSQL database is small — around 150 MB, containing roughly 1 million records.
+It's worth noting that the PostgreSQL database is small — around 200 MB, its largest table contains about 1 million records.
 But that's exactly the data that matters for the app and our users.
-I delete old data frequently.
-Your database might be even smaller at the start, unless you're working in the big data business, of course.

 ## Next steps

-Yes, there's a bit more work involved when configuring the server for the first time.
-You'll want to disable root password login, enforce SSH key access for all users, configure the firewall, and so on.
+Yes, there's more work involved when configuring the server for the first time.
+You'll want to disable root password login, enforce SSH key access for all users, configure the firewall, tweak PostgreSQL and so on.
 And you should definitely proxy the app behind [Cloudflare](https://cloudflare.com/).
 We also haven't discussed provisioning new servers for test environments.
 Or setting [OpenTelemetry](https://opentelemetry.io) up for better observability.

-Still, you can have a solid environment up and running in half a day — it usually takes me less than 2 hours to set up a server and deploy an app to production using this workflow.
+Still, you can have a solid environment up and running in half a day — it usually takes me less than 2 hours to set up a new server and deploy an app to production using this workflow.

-## Lessons learned
+## Final thoughts

 Can you really rely on a single server?
-I've done it for the past few years, and I think you might be able to get away with it for a bit.
-I've seen successful startups running costly k8s clusters on AWS with only 2 nodes.
+I've done it for the past few years, and I think you might be able to get away with it for a while, too.
+More often than not, it's GDPR, not traffic, that forces to deploy a second server. make sure your setup can be easily reproduced.
+This deployment process is Docker-based, giving us the flexibility to migrate to k8s when (and if) needed.

+> Good architecture lets you defer decisions for as long as possible

 Should you deploy your app and all its services on a shared vCPU machine?
 Probably not.
-Still, this case study demonstrates just how much you can accomplish with minimal resources.
+Still, I hope this demonstrates just how much you can accomplish with minimal resources.

-What if I later need to move to a k8s cluster?
-The deployment process for my app is Docker-based, so I'm not locked in.
-Remember — good architecture lets you defer decisions for as long as possible!